 Bugloss, means ox tongue, apparently because of the roughness of the leaves.

 Echium vulgare is, sometimes, said to be the plant known in Australia as Patterson’s Curse but this is Echium plantagineum (Purple Viper’s Bugloss).
-It is called Patterson’s curse because, it is said, a Mrs Patterson brought it to Australia to decorate her garden not knowing that it would thrive and escape and become a serious problem for livestock.
-E. plantagineum is only native in South western British Isles in Cornwall and the Scilly Isles.
+It is called Patterson’s curse because, it is said, a Mrs Patterson brought it to Australia to decorate her garden not knowing that it would thrive and escape and become a serious problem for livestock!

 This leads to it being known as Salvation Jane in South Australia.
 It is drought hardy and may be the only foliage plant available in extended dry periods.

-- I recently read in the RHS magazine ‘The Garden’, Sept.
+I read in the RHS magazine ‘The Garden’, Sept.
 2018 (on the news page 8) that it is one of the most visited flower by bees.
-Information was collected via a mobile phone app launched last summer by the RHS and has found that gardeners and allotment holders could make their plots more inviting to pollinators by planting Viper’s Bugloss (Echium vulgare, Teasel (Dipsacus fullonum) and Toadflax (Linaria vulgaris), as these had the most bee-visits.
+Information was collected via a mobile phone app by the RHS and had found that gardeners and allotment holders could make their plots more inviting to pollinators by planting Viper’s Bugloss (Echium vulgare, Teasel (Dipsacus fullonum) and Toadflax (Linaria vulgaris), as these had the most bee-visits.
 See here:

 Leaves – raw or cooked.
 They are said to taste of oysters.
 No-one has yet noticed a resemblance to oysters though not many of the tasters have ever eaten oysters!
 The flavour is fairly bland, the leaf is thick and has a very mucilaginous texture – it is probably this texture that reminds people of oysters.
 Eaten by the Inuit of Alaska.
 Flowers – raw.

 But if people would like to eat this plant it is best from cultivated stock as plant is not common!